sdcst12/310-tkinter-review/README.md

 Display the factored form in a 4th entry widget.
 You will also need to add a button for the user to press when they are ready to factor.
 This button should be bound to the function that will factor the trinomial.

-Task 1: Use the .pack() method to create your interface Task 2: Use the .grid() method to create your interface Task 3: Use the .place() method to create your interface.
+Task 1a: Use the .pack() method to create your interface Task 1b: Use the .grid() method to create your interface Task 1c: Use the .place() method to create your interface.

+Task 2: Interface for weather program
+Create an interface to display the current weather condtions.

+Challenge:
+Find out how to retrieve the latitude/longitude for a city and add an option to choose the city and get the current weather conditions there.